nathan-gardner/SECON2023Robot/README.md

 Below are some images that show the team's progress so far on the project.

 ### **Playing Field**

 ![image](https://user-images.githubusercontent.com/30758520/233140795-096c867a-2866-42e6-b423-b5c373aa2efe.png)

+#### Description of Arena:

+- Feeding areas - green and red rectangles in the left corners of the arena
+- Starting area - White square in the bottom center of the arena
+- Duck Pond - Blue circle in the middle of the top section of the arena
+- Recycling areas - Striped white rectangles in the right corners of the arena
+- Fireworks switch - Silver rectangle on the right side of the arena
+- Inner circles - Three located to the left and right of the starting area, as well as in the middle of the duck pond

+#### Areas utilized during competition

+- Feeding areas - Most of our teams points came from correctly delivering the food chips to the feeding areas consistently.
+- Recycling areas - Where the robot pushed loose and randomly placed items to gain points.
+- Duck pond - Ducks ended up in the duck pond during competition.
+This counted for points on the scoreboard.

 ## **Consumption Subsystem:**